Code-Institute-Submissions/EirEoin-Project-4_JanResub/README.md

 I also had user testing with the wireframes to gather feedback and evaluate the effectiveness of the design choices.
 I asked my housemates, friends and family to interact with what I created and let me learn from their behaviour.
 This allowed me to make data-driven decisions and ensure that the final product was tailored to meet the needs of our users.

 The end result is a user-friendly and intuitive news platform that offers a personalized experience for users.
 With features such as user-generated content, voting, and commenting, I hope to create a community-driven platform where users can come together to discuss and share news.
+I made sure to put the user at the center of our project by conducting user research and incorporating user feedback throughout the development process.
+By keeping the user's needs in mind and continually iterating on our design, I was able to create a product that was user-friendly and met the needs of our target audience.

 ### Agile